chadpark07/recipe-investigation/README.md

 ## **Assessment of Missingness**

-The columns with the most amount of missing values in the merged dataset are: 'rating', 'avg_rating' (due to the fact this column is aggregated on the rating column), 'description', and ‘review’.
+The columns with the most amount of missing values in the merged dataset are: `rating`, `avg_rating` (due to the fact this column is aggregated on the rating column), `description`, and `review`.
 The missingness of one of these columns will be explored below.

 ### **NMAR Analysis**

-I believe that the ‘review’ column is NMAR as people who are less passionate about a recipe are less likely to spend their time leaving a review for the recipe compared to that of people who are more passionate.
+I believe that the `review` column is NMAR as people who are less passionate about a recipe are less likely to spend their time leaving a review for the recipe compared to that of people who are more passionate.
 Additional data I might want to obtain that could explain the missingness, thereby making it MAR, could be a quantitative measurement of how excited or passionate a reviewer was about a specific recipe in the survey.

 ### **Missingness Dependency**

-I will now look at the missingness of the ‘rating’ column dependent on other columns in the merged dataset.
+I will now look at the missingness of the `rating` column dependent on other columns in the merged dataset.
 The first investigation involves if the missingness of rating depends on the number of minutes a recipe takes to make.

 **Null Hypothesis**: The missingness of rating does not depend on the number of minutes a recipe takes to make.